dsjy09/IaC/Terraform/readme.md

     -Best way to assign terraform variables to create a separate file Terraform.tfvars.
     -Have different tfvars files instead of default terraform.tfvars.
 And pass it in the command: terraform apply -var-file (Tfvar file name)
     -can also use list and reference the variable by index
+5. The difference between variables.tf and tfvars:
+    -Variables.tf is where you declare your variables -Tfvars is where you assign values to those variables

 5. Some basic terraform commands are:
 ```